“He indeed was foreordained before the foundation of the world, but was manifest in these last times for you.”

 “Just as He chose us in Him before the foundation of the world, that we should be holy and without blame before Him in love.”
-God elected believers before the foundations of the world,” (Ephesians 1:4).
+(Ephesians 1:4).

 The Bible also uses the phrase “the foundation of the world” in the sense of from creation onwards:

 “That it might be fulfilled which was spoken by the prophet, saying: “I will open My mouth in parables; I will utter things kept secret from the foundation of the world,” (Matthew 13:35).